ci-lab-cz/streamd/README.md

 ```
 md_fit.xtc - MD trajectory with removed PBC and fitted into Protein or Protein-Ligand group
 md_short_forcheck.xtc - short trajectory to check if simulation was valid
-frame.pdb - a frame for topology
+frame.pdb - a starting frame for the topology (the 11th frame - 0.1 ns)
+last_frame.pdb - a last frame of the trajectory
 ```

 [Return to the Table Of Contents](#table-of-contents)